 - Reproductive success

-Parrots need copper in their bodies for heme synthesis.
-It also helps create healthy blood vessels, connective tissue, and bones.
-Parrots store it in their bones, so they don’t need too much copper to be healthy.
+Parrots need copper for heme synthesis.
+It also assists with the creation of healthy blood vessels, connective tissue, and bones.
+Parrots store copper in their bones.

-There’s approximately 0.5 mg of iron in 100 g of bamboo.
+There’s 0.5 mg of iron in 100 g of bamboo.
 Parrots need iron to create hemoglobin and transport oxygen around the body.
 If they don’t get enough, they’re at risk of anemia.
-Iron also provides proper feather pigmentation.
+Iron assists with feather pigmentation.

 Parrots need manganese for normal bone and eggshell growth.
-It also helps them grow and reproduce.
 Without it, parrots are at risk of:

 - Poor muscle coordination